 (c) The provider shall make its policies and procedures available to any employee and to ODA (or ODA's designee) any time an employee or ODA (or ODA's designee) requests a policy or procedure.

 (4) PCA training:

-(a) Orientation training: Before allowing an employee to have direct, face-to-face contact with a consumer, the provider shall provide the PCA or other employee with orientation training that, at a minimum, addresses the expectations of employees, the employee code of ethics, and overview of the provider's personnel policies, incident reporting procedures, the provider's organization and lines of communication, and emergency procedures.
+(a) Orientation training: Before allowing an employee to have direct, face-to-face contact with a consumer, the provider shall provide the PCA or other employee with orientation training that, at a minimum, addresses the expectations of employees, employee ethical standards, an overview of the provider's personnel policies, incident reporting procedures, the provider's organization and lines of communication, and emergency procedures.

-(c) Continuing education: The provider shall maintain evidence that each PCA successfully completes eight hours of in-service continuing education every twelve months, excluding agency orientation and program-specific orientation.
+(c) Continuing education: The provider shall retain records to show that each PCA successfully completes eight hours of in-service continuing education every twelve months, excluding agency orientation and program-specific orientation.

 (5) PCA supervision: